tutara/tutara-syntax/docs/control-flow.md

 The control flow is a fundamental part of the language allowing the code to branch off.
 The control flow is divided into two groups: choice and loops.

+<sub>See [expressions](expressions.md) for details about expressions.</sub>
+<sub>See [statements](statements.md) for details about statements.</sub>

 # Choice

 There are two expressions in the choice group. if- and match-expressions.

-The if-expression consists of three parts: the if, else-if and else.
-The first two accept an expression that resolves to either `true` or `false`.
-The latter is a fallback if none of the preceding expressions resolved to `true`.
+If-expressions consist of three parts: the if, else-if and else.
+The first two accept an expression that evaluates to either `true` or `false`.
+The latter is a fallback if none of the preceding expressions evaluate to `true`.

-All of these branches accept a body of statements that are executed depending on the branch's expression.
+All branches accept a body of statements that are evaluated depending on the branch's expression.
 Code bodies may be wrapped between curly braces to allow multiple statements.

-The match-expression is a fancy version of the if-expression allowing more readable code.
-It has two variants: an argumented and non argumented one.
+The match-expression is a syntactic sugar for the if-expression allowing more readable code.
+It has two variants: parameterized and non-parameterized.

-The argumented version takes the expression after the match keyword in parenthesis.
-The following body accepts a matching expression on the given argument.
-This expression starts with an comparing operator and inserts the identifier before that when resolving.
+The parameterized variant takes the expression after the match keyword in parenthesis.
+The following body accepts a match-rule on the given parameter.
+This rule starts with an operator and is followed by an expression.

-The non argumented version does not take an argument after the match keyword but takes expressions on the identifier to match on.
+The non-parameterized variant does not take a parameter after the match keyword but takes expressions on the identifier to match on.
 Each new match must start with said identifier and an matching comparing operator.
 After that normal expression rules apply.

 __EBNF Notation__
 ```ebnf